astr0n8t/sculk/README.md

 <br>
 <h2 align="center">sculk</h2>
 </p>
-A Infrastructure as Code example deploying a VM with WireGuard and vaultwarden plus AdGuard Home.
+An Infrastructure as Code example deploying a VM with WireGuard and vaultwarden plus AdGuard Home.

 ## Why?